We're Here for YOU!

 - Visit the Student Counseling Center’s Personal Development Library for books, brochures, video and audio tapes on a wide range of topics related to personal growth.

-- Take advantage of Activity Center facilities and programs.
+- Take advantage of University Recreation facilities and programs.

 - Join a personal growth group at the Counseling Center.